 Work Permit for Destitute Students in Canada

 Francesco, an Italian citizen, entered Canada as an international student in 2019.
-While completing his studies, novel coronavirus hit his country hard.
+While completing his studies, the novel coronavirus hit his country hard.
 Consequently, Francesco’s parents were not able to cover his expenses in Canada.
 In fact, their business went bankrupt.
 Unfortunately, Francesco’s younger brother died from coronavirus.
 As a result, Francesco is desperate to work full-time in Canada to be able to manage his daily expenses.
 He is, indeed, a destitute student who needs support from the Canadian government.

 Canadian colleges and universities are popular among international students.
 Consequently, thousands of students choose Canada to pursue their studies.
 If you are completing your post-secondary education in Canada, you could be eligible to work part-time to cover some of your expenses.
 However, what if everything goes wrong?